1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

 Besides the `firmware.bin` of Klipper (aka `klipper.bin`) you also need a file named `printer.cfg` which contains the specific settings for your model.
 Please refer to the official Klipper documentation about [configuring Klipper](https://www.klipper3d.org/Installation.html#configuring-klipper).

 You can find preconfigured `printer.cfg` files for both the **Go** and the **Neo** in the belonging repository I set up for this: [Klipper4KobraGoNeo](https://github.com/1coderookie/Klipper4KobraGoNeo).
-For the **Go** you also find a preconfigured file named `printer-anycubic-kobra-go-2022.cfg` within the Klipper repository [here](https://github.com/Klipper3d/klipper/blob/master/config/printer-anycubic-kobra-go-2022.cfg).
+For the **Go** you also find a preconfigured file named [`printer-anycubic-kobra-go-2022.cfg`](https://github.com/Klipper3d/klipper/blob/master/config/printer-anycubic-kobra-go-2022.cfg) within the official Klipper repository.

 Before you can start with the beforementioned tests to see if anything works correctly, you should check and adjust the settings in the file `printer.cfg` if necessary. *Don't start to print right away!*

 I won't mention and explain all the settings here as you can just use the official documentation of Klipper to see what each setting means.

+However, there is one thing I'd like to point out right now as it's causing trouble if one doesn't check on that: the lines `include specific_filename_here.cfg` in some of the example `printer.cfg` files that are available.
+I'll go into detail about that in the section ["include additional.cfg"](#include-additional-cfg), so please make sure to read that section as well.

 !!! warning "Adjust The `cycle_time` For The Fans"